 It provides an accurate insight into a student’s learning capability and academic potential.
 The CAT4 is an important test, as the results enable teachers to understand how pupils learn and decide if additional support is needed.

-There are 12 levels of the CAT4 test, with each level designed for a specific age group.
 The Level D test is generally taken by pupils aged between 10 and 12 – or Year 7 in the UK.

 The multiple-choice CAT4 consists of the four sections, each containing two short tests:

 - Verbal reasoning – This battery covers verbal classification and verbal analogies.

 - Quantitative reasoning – This section tests candidates on number analogies and number series.